Five essential skills for an analyst

 Compared to SQL, Scala is a relatively new programming language.
 Initially created in 2003, Scala addresses issues with Java, but it can also assist with everything from web programming to machine learning.

-From a data analysis perspective, it’s also a scalable language that can handle large volumes of data, and it supports functional concurrent and synchronized processing.
+From a data analysis perspective, it’s also a scalable language that can handle large volumes of data, and it supports functional concurrent and synchronised processing.

 JavaScript